Song of the South: Setting

 The film is set on a plantation in Georgia, part of the Southern United States; specifically in a location some distance from Atlanta.
-Although sometimes misinterpreted as taking place before the American Civil War while slavery was still legal in the region, the film takes place during the Reconstruction Era after slavery was abolished.
-Harris's original Uncle Remus stories were all set after the American Civil War and the abolition of slavery.
-Born in 1848, Harris himself was a racial reconciliation activist writer and journalist of the Reconstruction Era.
-The film makes several indirect references to the Reconstruction Era: clothing is in the newer late-Victorian style; Uncle Remus is free to leave the plantation at will; black field hands are sharecroppers, etc.
+Although sometimes misinterpreted as taking place before the American Civil War while slavery was still legal in the region, the film takes place during the Reconstruction era after slavery was abolished.
+Harris' original Uncle Remus stories were all set after the American Civil War and the abolition of slavery.
+Born in 1848, Harris was a racial reconciliation activist writer and journalist of the Reconstruction era.
+The film makes several indirect references to the Reconstruction era: clothing is in the newer late-Victorian style; Uncle Remus is free to leave the plantation at will; Black field hands are sharecroppers, etc.